Fahim-Arefin/MetroShelter-Client-Side/README.md

 - Users can register and log in securely, ensuring a personalized experience.
 - Forgot password functionality for account recovery.

+### User Authorization

+- Used JWT token for authorize user
+- No one can Access other user info also without login user cant see his info also

+### Integrated Map System :

+- Added a cool feature: a map that lets agents easily pick where a property is located when they upload it.
+- This makes sure the property is shown accurately and looks good for potential buyers.
+- Users can locate any property through the map system.

+### Integrated Payment System :

+- Implemented and integrated Stripe payment system to streamline financial transactions
+- Enhancing user experience and ensuring secure and efficient online payments.

 ### Property Listings